Sachin-4-5/EncryptionDecryptionUtility/README.md

 ## 🚀 Features
 ✅ It uses the secure AES (Advanced Encryption Standard) algorithm to encrypt and decrypt text data. <br />
 ✅ Menu-driven UI makes it easy to choose between encryption, decryption, or exit operations. <br />
-✅ Self-contained and Lightweight - No external dependencies; runs as a standalone console application targeting .NET Framework 4.7.2. <br />
+✅ Self-contained and Lightweight - runs as a standalone console application targeting .NET Framework 4.7.2. <br />
 ✅ Uses a predefined 128-bit key and IV for consistent encryption and decryption (for demonstration). <br />
 ✅ Handles decryption failures gracefully with user-friendly messages for invalid input or formatting. <br />